ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Okay, then from my end I used to have difficulty in thinking about active inference or Markov blanket and things like that.
 But by broadening my perspective and so becoming more generous, I started to feel like more maybe some aspects of the thinking and also formulation can be relevant at least for the explanation of the biological systems in various domain.
 And if it's also useful to explain intelligence or construct intelligence, that would be great.
-And from our work of the quantum quarry of hypothesis, if quarry is something that is influenced by its measurement, then that aspect may be emphasizing this.
-Usually Corey of consciousness is kind of considered a passive construct.
+And from our work of the quantum qualia of hypothesis, if qualia is something that is influenced by its measurement, then that aspect may be emphasizing this - Usually qualia of consciousness is kind of considered a passive construct.
-Like at a given moment what I'm experiencing static passive.
+Like at a given moment what I'm experiencing, static, passive.
-But now I'm more thinking about because of this collaboration with the hat on the other people.
+But now I'm more thinking about because of this collaboration with the other people.
 That can be the case.
 And it's more to do with the process.
-And the process it may not be the kind of the level of the active inference that you are thinking like not the level of the acting on the world, but more to do with this state itself, influencing itself might be some kind of important insight to understand the quality.
+And the process it may not be the kind of the level of the active inference that you are thinking like not the level of the acting on the world, but more to do with this state itself, influencing itself might be some kind of important insight to understand the qualia.

 1:30:24 _Hayato:_
-Okay, my comment is it is related to the concept of states again because expectation value I pointed out the importance of expectation value but for example what is the expectation value for example the strength of causality or something.
+Okay, my comment is - it is related to the concept of states again, because expectation value I pointed out the importance of expectation value.
+But for example what is the expectation value for example the strength of causality or something?
 Then the problem of time scale is very important.
 So you can cause grain for example the brain activity for one time, scale another timescale.
 So I think if IIT is correct there is a good timescale which is of importance great importance of choosing this structure.
-Then I think the brain information or something causal structure should be the good category and you can construct a non competitive algebra and the state is defined or something.
+Then I think the brain information or something causal structure should be the good category and you can construct a noncommuntative algebra and the state is defined or something.
 So the timescale is quite fundamental.
 And on the other hand the state on the category that is state on the category algebra can be represented by some kind of weight on arrows, the positive kind of weight on arrows.
 So the changing the state is the change in the weight of these arrows.
 The positive definite function.
 I think the transition or the weighting of this arrow is very at least mathematically very interesting to compare the active inference as a mathematical point of view.
-So good weight weight to the better weight or something is very how to say interesting to compare.
+So good weight, to the better weight, or something is very how to say interesting to compare.
 I don't have much knowledge about active inference but it seems to me it is quite useful to connect this level the state change or something.
-So yeah it is very interesting for me and other thing is I forgot to the sad point but yeah so yeah yes, as now already okay point out I talked about measurements instruments but the point of this notion is probe system.
+So yeah it is very interesting for me.
+And other thing, is I forgot the third point, but yeah so yeah yes, as now already okay point out I talked about measurements instruments but the point of this notion is probe system.
 So measurement is always often considered as a very direct kind of interaction like the system and the environment.
 But environment has some kind of probe into the system then the interaction is occurred with this probe and this system.
-I think it is very analogous to the quoria the case of so of course the outer world is relating to the brain inside of course at least process or the historical or developmental.
+I think it is very analogous to the qualia the case of - so of course the outer world is relating to the brain inside of course at least process, or the historical or developmental.
 But I think through perception or something the brain has its probe over the world.
-For example this interaction is very hard to say.
+For example this interaction is very hard to say, interesting.
-Interesting.
-So measurement, the analogy to the measurement theory may be some physically within the.
-Brain, but some kind of probe of the outer system under this qualiaa is interacting.
+So measurement, the analogy to the measurement theory may be some physically within the brain, but some kind of probe of the outer system under this qualia is interacting.
 So I think it unifies picture, I think.
 What do you think now, for example?